dawnlunacy/fitlit-starter-kit/README.md

 # FitLit Starter Kit

-The details of this project are outline in [this project spec](http://frontend.turing.io/projects/fitlit.html).
+The details of this project are outlined in [this project spec](http://frontend.turing.io/projects/fitlit.html).
+This is the first partner project of Mod Two at Turing School Of Software and Design located in Denver, Colorado.
+Timeline for the project to be completed it one week.

 ## Setup